Aashutoshbro/Aashutoshbro/README.md

 <h3>  ✨🚩&nbsp;About Me </h3>

-- 👲 &nbsp; I'm currently working on a Java App Project!
+- 👲 &nbsp; I'm currently working in Open Source Project!
 - 🎅 &nbsp; Exploring new technologies and Nature seriously...
-- 🎓 &nbsp; Studying Computer Science at United technical College, Affiliated to Pokhara University 2nd semester.
+- 🎓 &nbsp; Studying Computer Science at United technical College, Affiliated to Pokhara University 3rd semester.
 - 😎 &nbsp; I'm currently learning everything.😂
-- 🌱 &nbsp; Learning about GPS, Mapping API's ,Artificial Intelligence.
 - ✍️ &nbsp; Pursuing to be more++ creative and Blog Writing as hobbies.
 - 🎓 &nbsp; Trying to get into a better workplace.
 - 😘 &nbsp; I love my Family so much..😍